saurabh260120/edgeai-gst-apps-defect-detection/README.md

 ## Surface Crack dataset Overview
 Concrete surface cracks are major defect in civil structures.
 Crack detection plays a major role in the building inspection, finding the cracks and determining the building health.
+The Dataset is taken from the Kaggle. [link to dataset](https://www.kaggle.com/datasets/arunrk7/surface-crack-detection).

 This Project uses Object detection in **Edge AI Studio** to train and compile the model.